Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 #### 400 Bad Request

 This error occurs when Stripe receives a Cancel request for a PaymentIntent that has already succeeded.
-The PaymentIntent cannot be cancelled after previously confirming and succeeding.
+The PaymentIntent cannot be canceled after previously confirming and succeeding.

 ```
 {